×

 We asked people in the Dominican Republic if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be respectful of the Dominican Republic's culture and customs.
 It is considered rude to show up late to social gatherings, so it is important to arrive on time.
 It is also important to dress modestly, as revealing clothing is considered inappropriate.
 It is also important to be aware of the local customs and traditions, and to avoid making any comments that could be seen as offensive or disrespectful.
-Additionally, it is important to be aware of the local language and to avoid speaking English in public, as this can be seen as a sign of disrespect," commented one expat who made the move to Dominican Rep.
+Additionally, it is important to be aware of the local language and to avoid speaking English in public, as this can be seen as a sign of disrespect," remarked one expat who made the move to Dominican Rep.

 Why do people move to the Dominican Republic?